kylerbrown/bark/specification.md

 The directory shall contain all the data objects associated with that entry, and all the metadata associated with the entry.

-Entry directories must not contain root or entry directories.
 Any subdirectories are ignored.

 #### Entry metadata

-An entry's metadata must be stored in a file named `meta`.
+An entry's metadata must be stored in a file named `meta.yaml`.

 The following attributes are **required**: